Guidelines for Interacting with Manta Rays

 Find more information about swimming with manta rays during the daytime (accompanied by beautiful illustrations) at swimwithmantas.org.

-Hawaii Ocean Watch created standards for manta ray tour operators around Kona, for activity providers aiming for a more sustainable manta-human interaction.
-As Manta Ray Advocates, we want to teach the best way to interact with those gentle giants of the sea during daytime encounters as well as at night.
+Hawaii Ocean Watch hosts the standards for manta ray tour operators around Kona for activity providers aiming for a more sustainable manta-human interaction.
+As Manta Ray Advocates, we want to teach the best way to interact with those gentle giants of the sea during daytime encounters and at night.

 ALWAYS REMEMBER: keep interactions with manta rays passive (you’re the observer) and let the mantas come to you.
 It’s so worth it!